parmdhillon/useTranslation/LIBRARY_SUMMARY.md

 ## Overview

-A fully type-safe, zero-dependency internationalization library for Next.js static exports, extracted from the mffl-quiz project.
+A fully type-safe, zero-dependency internationalization library for Next.js static exports, extracted from the useTranslation project.

 ## Library Structure